arjibsamlee/be434-fall-2021/mmk_be534/mmk_02_tamriel/READ ME.md

 Process:
     1.)
 Use new.py to make a new file 'tamriel.py'
     2.)
-Create the following files:
+Possible files to create:
-        -   planes: the planes of reality related to Tamriel
+        -   planes: the planes of reality related to Tamriel (location)
-        -   countries: a file with all the different countries in Tamriel
+        -   countries: a file with all the different countries in Tamriel (location)
         -   races: a file with the different races
-        -   powers: the aedra, dadric princes
+        -   powers: the aedra, dadric princes (powers)
         -   beings: other types of beings outside of the humanoids and powers e.g. dragons, daedra
         -   magicka: about magicka
         -   games: list of the elder scrolls games and info about them